Our projects with external academic institutions help us to improve patient outcomes and treatments

-NHS Blood and Transplant (NHSBT) Tissue Services, constantly strives to produce safe, high quality tissue allografts and runs a continuous programme of product and process improvement.
+We constantly strive to produce safe, high quality tissue allografts and run a continuous programme of product and process improvement.
 Much of this programme is performed through collaboration with external academic institutions.
 The programme ranges from the development of new methods of providing "traditional" tissue banking services through to the application of tissue engineering techniques where donor cells are removed from tissue prior to banking or grafting.

 Our Research and Development team has collaborated with academic colleagues from:

 - University of Leeds

 Most of the funding for this research and development has come from UK Research Councils and national charities.

 - Development of a novel technique to cryopreserve articular cartilage allografts whilst maintaining cell viability – with Professor David Pegg, University of York.